culture

 Visitors always ask this question.
 The answer is partly historical, partly practical.

+Spain is in the wrong time zone.
 Geographically, Spain should be on the same time as the UK and Portugal (GMT).
 But in 1940, Franco changed Spanish clocks to align with Nazi Germany (CET), and they never changed back.
 So when Spanish clocks say 2pm, the sun says 1pm.
-Spaniards still eat "at 1pm" by the sun; it just reads as 2pm on the clock.
+Spaniards still eat "at 1pm" by the sun, it just reads as 2pm on the clock.

+And the culture reinforces it.
+Meals are social events.
 Evening activities, family time, and socialising happen later.
 Dinner at 10pm fits a lifestyle where people don't go to bed until midnight or later.

-Tipping in Spain
+Tipping in Spanish Restaurants

 Tipping culture in Spain is very different from the US or UK.